COVID-19, Service Changes

 - Office staff are available to assist you by phone or email.
 For general questions, please call the Bothell Fire Department’s main line at: 425-806-6242.
 If you have a life-threatening emergency, dial 911.

-- All fire inspections, with the exception of residential inspections, will continue to take place.
+- All fire inspections are continuing to take place.